digitalmacgyver/viblio_backend/vib/vwf/README.md

 3. Create a new subdirectory of vib/vwf/NewStageName
 4. Create a new module in vib/vwf/NewStageName/WorkerModule.py
   1. This new module inherits from vib/vwf/VWorker.py and implements a ```run_task( self, opts )``` method.
+     1. If this module wishes to terminate execution with a fatal error it should ```return { 'ACTIVITY_ERROR' : True, 'retry' : False }``` - raising an exception will lead to the Activity being retried depending on its failure_retries configuration set in VPWorkflow.py
+  2. This new must must set a ```task_name = 'ActivityName'``` member
 5. Add the Activity to the ```tasks``` array in VPDecider's ```run_helper``` function
 6. Create a wrapper script to run your task
 7. Create supervisor configurations for your wrapper script in vib/config/DEPLOYMENT/ and edit the supervisor-DEPLOYMENT.conf files in vib/config to include them